andymac-2/haskell-docs/docs/book/start.md

 *Disclaimer: I made this to help me learn, and document the ways in which I would solve problems with the language.
 I don't guarantee the wuality of what I write.
 I'm always learning, so if there is a different or better way of doing things let me know!*

 Learning Haskell is hard.
 Coming from a background of almost any other programming language, you have to forget almost everything you learn.
-My experiences with Haskell have made me a better programmer for that reason.
 Haskell should hopefully, by the end of this document, make you think in different ways about solving problems in programming.

+My particular style of learning is much less about teaching theoretical knowledge, but more emphasis is given towards how to write useful programs, the kinds of programs that you would write in other programming languages.
+Previous tutorials have often referred students to look at source code, or have taught specific implementations in order to gleam useful lessons.
+I believe that this apporach is limited, as source code changes over time as new requirements need to be met.
+In addition, source code can get some complexity creep which makes it difficult for beginners to read.
+Specifically in functional programming, due to the lack of side effects, once a function has been implemented, it's implementation details are almost completely irrelevant.
+I understand that this approach may not be for everyone, but this document should describe my learning journey well.

-I will try my hardest to cater for different learning styles, and try to distill the essencve of what programming in Haskell is all about.
-I will assume a high school level of mathematics, basic command line usage, and knowledge of at least one other programming language.
-Examples not written in haskell will be written in JavaScript, but in depth knwledge of JavaScript will not be required.
+In terms of previous knowledge, I will assume a high school level of mathematics, basic command line usage, and knowledge of at least one other programming language.

-The first thing any programmer does wiht any language is write a "Hello World" program.
+The first thing any programmer does with any language is write a "Hello World" program.
 This ensures that your build environment is set up correctly.
 I reccomend [the haskell tool stack](https://github.com/commercialhaskell/stack/) for first time users.
 If you already have a haskell environment, you can sklip the next section

 ## Setting up your environment